FredHutch/easybuild-life-sciences/README.md

 # HOWTO
 There are two sections here.
 First case covers building an existing or new EasyConfig, and the second covers using a built container to deploy a software package to an existing software archive or volume.

-## Fork and Add
+## Copy and Edit
 Steps to build a new LS2 container are pretty straight-forward, but assume some knowledge of EasyBuild, Lmod, and Docker.
 A more details explanation follows.

-1. Fork this repo
+1. Copy this repo per [these instructions](https://help.github.com/articles/duplicating-a-repository/):
+  1. create a new repo in github and do not pre-populate with README.md - this should get you the 'Quick setup' page
+  1. `git clone --bare https://github.com/FredHutch/ls2.git` (or `git clone --bare ssh://git@github.com/FredHutch/ls2.git`)
+  1. `cd ls2.git`
+  1. `git push --mirror https://github.com/<new repo URL.git>`
+  1. `cd ..`
+  1. `rm -rf ls2.git`
-1. Add required EasyConfig files that are not in the EasyBuild repo to /easyconfigs
+1. Add required EasyConfig files that are not in the EasyBuild repo to /easyconfigs in new repo
 1. Add sources to the sources/ folder of the repo (for sources <50MB in size that cannot easily be downloaded)
 1. Add URLs to sources/download_sources.sh to download sources during `docker build` (for larger sources, perhaps placed in the cloud for easier download)
 1. Edit the Dockerfile to adjust the following:
   * EASYCONFIG_NAME - this is the name of the package to be built
   * INSTALL_OS_PKGS - these packages will be installed (by root) prior to running EasyBuild
   * UNINSTALL_OS_PKGS - these packages will be uninstalled at the end of running EasyBuild
-1. Run `docker build`
+1. Run `docker build -t <tag>`

 ## Then add to /app
 We keep our deployed software package on an NFS volume that we mount at /app on our systems (can you guess why LS2 builds into /app rather than .local in the container?).
 In order to use your recently build LS2 software package container to deploy the same package into our /app NFS volume, use these steps: